newatoms/guides/get-clients/readme.md

 ## Customer acquisition for New Atoms

 At New Atoms we don't work as individuals with specific tasks, but we work  as a team where every team member contributes iterations to the whole.
 This enables us to work from our strengths instead from necessity.
-In order to be able to contribute to our customer acquisition as a team member we need to understand how we can do iterative customer acquisition.
+To contribute to our customer acquisition as a team member, you need to understand how you can do iterative customer acquisition.

 ### Using the strengths of the team members

-Customer acquisition is not something most people enjoy doing, and if you don't enjoy it, is hard to sell your product.
+Customer acquisition is not something most people enjoy doing, and if you don't enjoy it, it is hard to sell your product.
 That is why we should not focus the act customer acquisition on a sale, but as a way to gather data, getting inspired and satisfying curiosity while searching, with the person you are talking to,  for a way our service can make their lives better.

 > Be a Journalist.
 Investigate how they operate, what makes them good and where they are in need for help both before and during the phone call.

-Buy doing this the prospects experiences the quality of our journalistic skills, we gather valuable data on the subject and the market they are in and find out if we can be of actual service to them.
+By doing this, the prospects experiences the quality of our journalistic skills and we gather valuable data on the company and the market they are in.
+While doing this you will also be able to find out if we can be of actual service to them.
 Most importantly we are not being sales agents but journalists.

 ### The stages of customer acquisition